909th ARS refuels fighters in the PACIFIC WEASEL exercise

-Four U.S. Air Force F-16 Fighting Falcons assigned to the 14th Fighter Squadron at Misawa Air Base fly alongside a 909th Air Refueling Squadron KC-135 Stratotanker during Exercise PACIFIC WEASEL (PAC WEASEL) over the Pacific Ocean Jan.
+The 909th Air Refueling Squadron supported exercise PACIFIC WEASEL over the Pacific Ocean Jan.
 21, 2022.
-The goal of PAC WEASEL is to enhance the defensive capabilities of U.S. Forces Japan and Japanese allies.
-The 909th ARS refueled fighter jets during the exercise, supporting the U.S.’ commitment to defending a free and open Indo-Pacific region.
-(U.S. Air Force photo by Airman 1st Class Cesar J. Navarro)
+The goal of the exercise is to enhance the defensive capabilities of U.S. Forces Japan and Japanese allies.
+The 909th ARS refueled fighter jets, supporting the U.S.’s commitment to defending a free and open Indo-Pacific region.

 |Date Taken: